y-scope/fluent-bit-clp/plugins/out_clp_s3/README.md

 proportional to the amount of Fluent Bit tags.
 With disk store off, the plugin will immediately process each chunk and send it to S3.

-Logs are stored on the disk as IR and Zstd compressed IR.
-If the plugin were to crash, stored logs will be sent to S3 when Fluent Bit restarts.
-The upload index restarts on recovery.

 ### S3 Objects

 Each upload will have a unique key in the following format: